National Institute for the Empowerment of Persons with Visual Disabilities: History

 The first institution was the St. Dunstan's Hostel for Indian War Blinded established by St. Dunstan of London in 1943, which offered a basic set of rehabilitation services to the soldiers and sailors blinded in the World War II.
-In 1950, the Government of India took over the St. Dunstan’s Hostel and entrusted the Ministry of Education with the responsibility of developing comprehensive services for the rehabilitation of blind persons.
+In 1950, the Government of India took over the St. Dunstan's Hostel and entrusted the Ministry of Education with the responsibility of developing comprehensive services for the rehabilitation of blind persons.

 In the same year, the Government established the Training Centre for the Adult Blind to ensure reintegration of blind soldiers including other persons in the world of work.
 In 1951, the Government established Central Braille Press; in 1952, Workshop for the manufacturing of Braille Appliances; in 1954, Sheltered Workshop; in 1975 Training Centre for the Adult Blind Women and in 1959, Model School for the Visually Handicapped.
 In 1963, National Library for the Print Handicapped was established out of which National Talking Book Library was carved out in the year 1990.
 On integration of all the Units in 1967, the Government established National Centre for the Blind (NCB).
-This Centre was further upgraded as National Institute for the Visually Handicapped in the year 1979.
+This centre was further upgraded as National Institute for the Visually Handicapped in the year 1979.

 In October 1982 it was registered under the Societies Registration Act, 1860 and gained the status of an Autonomous Body.

 Regional service

-The Institute has its regional center in Chennai,Tamil Nadu (National Institute for the Empowerment of Persons with Visual Disabilities (Divyangjan), Regional Center) to provide rehabilitation services in the southern states of India.
+The institute has its regional center in Chennai, Tamil Nadu (National Institute for the Empowerment of Persons with Visual Disabilities (Divyangjan), Regional Center) to provide rehabilitation services in the southern states of India.
 It renders vocational training at par with NIEPVD.
-It also provides rehabilitation services to the rural-based visually handicapped persons through its Community Based Rehabilitation activities.
+It also provides rehabilitation services to the rural-based visually impaired persons through its Community Based Rehabilitation activities.

 The Regional Centre in Chennai was established in 1988 and two Regional Chapters at Kolkata (W.B.) and Secunderabad (Telangana, then: Andhra Pradesh) - in 1997.
 These Chapters provide peripheral services and are being served by a small component of Officers and Staff transferred from the Headquarters, whereas, Regional Centre at Chennai is a full-fledged Institute with staff strength of 30 headed by a Regional Director.

-The Institute also coordinates and supervises Composite Regional Centre for Persons with Disabilities, Sundernagar (H.P.) established in the year 2001.
+The institute also coordinates and supervises Composite Regional Centre for Persons with Disabilities, Sundernagar (H.P.) established in the year 2001.